 A Breed History.of The Ethel

 Some of my friends--like Suki, Wimsey and Nanook--have been posting the histories of their breeds which is some interesting reading so I thought I will fill you in on the storied histories of OUR breeds, the backgrounds of a couple of rescue dogs.
 I will start with my sister Ethel.
-The apes think she is a Belgian Shepherd/Greyhound mix but my sis and I have discussed a more accurate description of her background.
+The apes think she is a Belgian Shepherd/Greyhound mix but my sis and I have discussed a more accurate desc

 Ethel was discovered in shelter on the Maryland shore but the earliest known images of Ethels are actually found in Egyptian culture.
 Ethel is a descendant of Anubis, God of the underworld.
 He would welcome the dead in the underworld and sniff them for purity, not unlike my sis and I who sniff every stranger who enters our house for 1) dog odors 2) snacks they may be hiding in their pocket.
 And, like Anubis, Ethel loves her Mummy.
 (Sorry, couldn't resist the pun).